PunkIslamist/mono/README.md

 To get all submodules, run `git submodule update --init --recursive`.

+## npm

+To install npm in a defined version, run `nvm install` in the root folder.
+It uses `.nvmrc` to figure out which version to install.

 ## Haskell

 To build single file programs, run `runhs compile <file>`.
 Ensure you have `runhs` installed via `stack install runhs`.
 Ensure you have stack installed via `scoop install stack`.